-The law can be described as a system of rules that is enforced by institutions of the state, including the courts.
-These rules govern our relationship with the state and our relationships with each other.
-This textbook is focused specifically on tort law.
+This text, intended to be used in a course focused specifically on business law, introduces the legal concepts of torts and contracts.
 Stated briefly, a tort is a type of civil wrong that one party commits against another.
-The historical development of tort law and a brief outline of the different categories of torts will be provided in this chapter.
-Specific torts will be explored more comprehensively in the remaining chapters of this textbook.
+The historical development of tort law and a brief outline of the different categories of torts will be provided below.
+Specific torts will be explored more comprehensively in the remaining chapters of Part I of this textbook.
+A contract, meanwhile, is a legally enforceable agreement between two or more parties.
+Contract law will be the subject of Part II of this textbook.